zcutlip/pyonepassword/ITEM_CREATION.md

 ```

+## Advanced Item Creation

-If you want more control over the new item, such as adding custom fields or sections, you can create the new item object representing an item template, and pass that object to the more generic `op.item_create()`.
+If you want more control over the new item, such as adding custom fields or sections, you can create an item template object, and pass that object to the more generic `op.item_create()`.

 ```python
 from pyonepassword import OP